ebi-pf-team/interproscan-docs/docs/HowToRun.rst

 ``--outdir`` - [String] Define the path to the output directory.
 By default ``InterProScan`` writes to the current working directory.
 This can be an absolute or relative path.
-The output filenames are always prefixed with the input FASTA filename. ``InterProScan`` will build the output directory and all necessary parent directories.
+The output filenames are prefixed with the input FASTA filename. ``InterProScan`` will build the output directory and all necessary parent directories.

+``--outprefix`` - [String] Base name for output files, without directory.
+The extension is automatically added to the file.
+This only affects the filename, not its location.
+It must not contain slashes, path components or spaces.
+Default: input fasta filename.

 ..
 WARNING::